psychemedia/storytelling-notes/gobborn_seer.md

 So he tried again, and nobody wished to buy the skin on those terms.

 When he came home his father said, "You must go and try your luck to-morrow," and the third day it seemed as if it would be the same thing over again.
 And he had half a mind not to go back at all, his father would be so vexed.
-As he came to a bridge, like the Creek Road one yonder, he leaned on the parapet thinking of his trouble, and that perhaps it would be foolish to run away from home, but he could not tell which to do ; when he saw a girl washing her clothes on the bank below.
+As he came to a bridge, like the Creek Road one yonder, he leaned on the parapet thinking of his trouble, and that perhaps it would be foolish to run away from home, but he could not tell which to do; when he saw a girl washing her clothes on the bank below.
 She looked up and said:

 "If it may be no offence asking, what is it you feel so badly about?"

 "My father has given me this skin, and I am to fetch it back and the price of it beside."

 "Is that all?
-Give it here, and it 's easy done."
+Give it here, and it's easy done."

 So the girl washed the skin in the stream, took the wool from it, and paid him the value of it, and gave him the skin to carry back.

-His father was well pleased, and said to Jack, "That was a witty woman ; she would make you a good wife.
+His father was well pleased, and said to Jack, "That was a witty woman; she would make you a good wife.
 Do you think you could tell her again?"

 Jack thought he could, so his father told him to go by-and-by to the bridge, and see if she was there, and if so bid her come home to take tea with them.

 And sure enough Jack spied her and told her how his old father had a wish to meet her, and would she be pleased to drink tea with them.

-The girl thanked him kindly, and said she could come the next day ; she was too busy at the moment.
+The girl thanked him kindly, and said she could come the next day; she was too busy at the moment.

 "All the better," said Jack, "I'll have time to make ready."